Logiqx/gps-wizard/docs/gpx/issues/gpsar.md

 ### Recommendations

 - Upload a suitable XSD to http://www.gpsactionreplay.com/ and include it in xsi:schemaLocation.
   - Add "color" to the GpsarPro schema and rename the "color" elements to "gpsarPro:color" in the GPX.
+  - Note: These extensions will almost certainly require the use of GPX 1.1 which adds complications, especially for speed.
 - Enhance GPX export to include `<course>`.
-- Enhance GPX export to use the prescribed element order - "ele", "time", "course", "speed", "sat", hdop".
+- Enhance GPX export to use the element order prescribed by the GPX schema - "ele", "time", "course", "speed", "sat", hdop".
 - Enhance GPX loader to recognize `<course>` (GPX 1.0) and `<cog>` (existing COROS files).
-- Enhance GPX loader to support GPX 1.1 + Trackpoint Extensions V3 for `<xxx:course>` and `<xxx:speed>`.
+- Enhance GPX loader to support GPX 1.1 + Trackpoint Extension v2 for `<xxx:course>` and `<xxx:speed>`.
 See [document](../speed.md) for details.